ERE students will meet with their Faculty Advisors at least twice per year to discuss their academic and professional

 Student Preparation for Academic Advising

-- Review the ESF Registration Information to learn more about Advising, Registration Holds, the Registration Checklist.
-Consider this Slide Show Overview.
+- Review the ESF Registration Information to learn more about the course registration process.

 - Confirm you understand the ESF Academic Policies as they relate to academic integrity, course enrollment, performance, withdrawal, religious holidays, dual majors, etc.

 - Determine what courses you should take by studying your most current Curriculum Plan Sheet, located at MyESF.
 This sheet is very informative, organizing courses by semester, listing general education courses, enumerating credit hours remaining in lower division and upper division courses, and flagging unmatched credits.

 - Keep track of your ESF Accessory Instruction SU credit hours (CH) that you can spend each semester, using MyESF.

 - Take to your advising session the most current version of your Curriculum Plan Sheet, a completed Pre-Planning Grid, and a registration form (available from the Registrar outside Bray Hall 111).
 Bring a petition form if it is needed.